 We parted ways once I reached Compartment J, the same compartment I’ve rode in for the past seven years.
 Tossing my bag onto an empty seat, I took my place at the window and made myself comfortable.
-Unfortunately, my friends had a tendency to be the last ones on the train.

 If I had any ounce of responsibility in me, I would probably use this time to look over my textbooks and get a head start on the lessons.
 Too bad that that wasn't the case.

 Instead, I dug through my bag for the stash of Chocolate Frogs I always kept in there and began to stuff myself as if there was no tomorrow.
 It was moments like these when I really loved being an eighth Veela.
 Merlin knows I should be as thick as an elephant by now.

 I was working on my seventh frog when the compartment door slid open and a flustered Louis appeared.
 His stick-straight blond hair stood in various directions, giving him the appearance of an albino hedgehog.
 He was panting, his small chest moving up and down as he caught his breath.

 “There’s a creepy girl following me around,” he explained, once he saw that I was looking expectantly at him.

 “What house is she in?”
 I asked, wanting to make sure if it was worth getting concerned.